 Determining the volume of a rectangular pool is pretty straightforward, but your calculation will vary slightly depending on the slope of the bottom of your pool.

-If your pool has a constant depth across the bottom, you’ll determine the pool’s surface area (length x width), multiply that by the depth of the pool, then multiply by 7.5 to calculate the volume in gallons.
+If your pool has a constant depth across the bottom, you’ll determine the pool’s surface area (length x width), multiply that by the depth of the pool, and then multiply by 7.5 to calculate the volume in gallons.

 Length x width x depth x 7.5 = volume (gallons)

-However, many pools aren’t that simple – you have a shallow end and a deep end.
+Many pools aren’t that simple – you have a shallow end and a deep end.
 To determine the volume of a pool with variable depths, you need to calculate the average depth of the pool.
 Do this by adding the shallow end to the deep end and dividing by 2.

 (shallow depth + deep depth) / 2 = average depth